Breast Biopsy (cont.)

 - Find a local Surgeon in your town

-How is a fine needle aspiration biopsy (FNAB) done?
+How is a core needle biopsy (CNB) done?

-A fine needle aspiration biopsy (FNAB) can be done in several different ways:
+A core needle biopsy (CNB) can also be done in several different ways:

 Viewers share their comments